saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_3_from_bi_to_agent_v2_5.md

 - Strong governance: 99.2% data quality, zero HIPAA violations
 - Industry recognition as a "Data-Driven Healthcare Organization"

 They did everything right.
-Their infrastructure was excellent--**for Business Intelligence.**
+Their infrastructure was excellent—**for Business Intelligence.**

 The problem: **agents aren't humans analyzing dashboards.
 They're autonomous systems making real-time decisions.** BI-era infrastructure optimized for one use case cannot support the other.

-This chapter explains why--and what transformation actually means.
+This chapter explains why—and what transformation actually means.

 ---